stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 *“Alexa, turn off fan”*

 Nothing happened.
 What?
 I tried it again.
 Nothing.
 Several more times and I began to wonder if the Echo was not capable of turning off a device.
 I was a bit frustrated.
-Then I tried this command:
+Then I tried this command out of frustration:

-*“Alexa turn off the fan”*
+*“Alexa turn off THE fan”*

-Did you see the additional *“the”* in that command?
+Did you see the additional *“THE”* in that command?
 That’s what it took for the fan to turn off.
 You have to say “the Fan”.
-Now that we have the bit of information, we simply add “the” in front of both the on and off commands for consistency.
+Now that we have that bit of information, we simply add “the” in front of both the on and off commands for consistency.
 Works like a charm.
-We can now turn this fan off from our bed without grabbing our iOS devices.
+We can now turn this fan on or off from our bed without grabbing our iOS devices.
 My mind is now churning with other ideas!

+An obvious exclusion from the list of WeMo devices supported is the [WeMo Maker](http://www.amazon.com/gp/product/B00N32H7U8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00N32H7U8&linkCode=as2&tag=bricinmypockb-20&linkId=3GFAD7K72FRL25XM).
+This devices provides WeMo access to uncommon devices and appliances and allow Makers to tinker.
+Hopefully they will incorporate this device in the near future.
+It may actually work, I just don’t have one to test it with.

 ## Philips Hue
 I do not currently own a Philips Hue device and was not able to test this capability; however, I will list a demonstration command shared from Amazon below.

 *"Alexa, dim the living room lights to 20%"*

 Unknown if you can modify colors.
 I hope to add four Philips Hue bulbs in our bedroom in the future.
-If that occurs, I will expand this section.
+If/when that occurs, I will expand this section.

 # Make time for Echo
 Echo is a great clock even though it doesn’t have a display.
 You can use echo to set an alarm, timer or simply request the time.
 I often find myself asking Echo to tell me the time with a simple: